link1905/system-design-101/content/docs/_index.md

    Complex designs are costlier to develop and maintain.
 Strive for an **effective yet simple** design, avoiding unnecessary sophistication.

 **3. System design is an evolving process.**
-   Build systems based on **current requirements**, not for hypothetical future needs.
+   Build systems based on **current requirements**, not hypothetical future needs.
 As the business evolves, so should the system architecture.

 ---